justinmilo/Cricket/README.md

 # Cricket

-Cricket is functional swift implementation of a 2D pipline for Apple's SpriteKit framekwork that has been inspired, in part, by Grasshopper for Rhino.
+Cricket is functional swift implementation of a 2D pipline similar to Grasshopper for Rhino.
+Cricket is made for Apple's SpriteKit framekwork.